 RHB Research, on 28 March 2017, initiated coverage of the stock with a target price of 52 cents.
 (See AVI-TECH ELECTRONICS: Positive long-term growth prospects )

 Prior to that, Avi-Tech hosted a visit by analysts and investors to its HQ in Serangoon North Avenue 5 where we gained insights into its operations, mainly burn-in services that stress-test semiconductor chips produced by its MNC clients.
-These chips are largely for use in automobiles, and they have to be tested to weed out any defective chip.
+These chips are largely for use in automobiles, and they have to be tested to weed out any defective ones.

 Such tests are expected to rise in scale as more electronics are incorporated into vehicles.

 The automotive sector accounted for 67% of Avi-Tech's 1Q2017 revenue for "burn-in" services.

 Similarly, the automotive sector accounted for 75% of the revenue of "burn-in boards" that Avi-Tech manufactures (in Singapore) for third parties.

 Here's a 1-minute video, from our visit, to give you an idea of Avi-Tech's operations and facilities: